fbpx

 traffic rated septic tank riser

-A traffic-rated septic tank riser is a type of riser that is designed and engineered to withstand the weight and pressure exerted by vehicular traffic.
-These risers are installed securely on top of a traffic-rated or reinforced septic tanks.
+Traffic-rated septic tank risers withstand heavy weight and pressure from vehicular traffic thanks to their robust design.
+These risers attach securely to traffic-rated or reinforced septic tanks.
 Don’t install traffic-rated risers on regular concrete, poly, or fiberglass septic tanks.

 In some cases, the septic tank may be located beneath a driveway, parking area, or other areas where vehicles regularly pass over.
 In these situations, use a traffic-rated septic tank riser.
 It supports vehicle weight and load without damage or collapse.